dheeraj7596/SCDV/README.md

-# Text Classification with Sparse Composite Document Vectors
+# Text Classification with Sparse Composite Document Vectors (SCDV)

 ## Introduction
   - For text classification and information retrieval tasks, text data has to be represented as a fixed dimension vector.
-  - We propose simple feature construction technique named [**Sparse Composite Document Vectors (SCDV).**](https://www.aclweb.org/anthology/D17-1069.pdf), presented in EMNLP 2017.
+  - We propose simple feature construction technique named [**SCDV: Sparse Composite Document Vectors using soft clustering over distributional representations.**](https://www.aclweb.org/anthology/D17-1069.pdf) presented at EMNLP 2017.
   - We demonstrate our method through experiments on multi-class classification on 20newsgroup dataset and multi-label text classification on Reuters-21578 dataset.

 ## Citation